Skip to main content

 3. Select + New Job in the top-right corner.

-General Settings
+General Configurations

-• Name: Replace the default “Untitled Job” with a descriptive name that clearly indicates the purpose of the job.
+• Replace the default “Untitled Job” with a descriptive name that clearly indicates the purpose of the job.

-• Active: Toggle the job on when you’re ready to launch it.
+• Toggle the job on when you’re ready to launch it.
 It’s best to complete your configuration before activating.

-• Description: Add an internal-facing summary to help your team understand the purpose and context of the job.
+• Add an internal-facing summary to help your team understand the purpose and context of the job.

 • Depending on your selected goal, you may be prompted to provide additional context, like choosing which application, form, or event applies.

-• Past Activities: Enable this to allow the agent to check if the contact has already completed the goal.
+• Enable this to allow the agent to check if the contact has already completed the goal.
 If so, they will be marked as "Goal Completed."
 Turn this off if you want the job only to apply going forward.

-• Bolt Agent: Select the Bolt Agent that should own the job.
+• Select the Bolt Agent that should own the job.
 Choose an agent based on its configured expertise.
+You can manage your Bolt Agents in the All Agents section.

 • Instructions are optional, but recommended.